 - PCB Contamination Defense.
 After a six-week trial, a federal jury decided that our client, a global manufacturer and one of 18 defendants, had no liability for the $12 million cleanup of PCBs that were discharged into a Boston waterway.
 The U.S. Court of Appeals for the First Circuit upheld the decision, affirming the jury’s verdict and the trial court’s judgment in all respects.

 - High Profile Safe Drinking Water Act (SDWA) Citizen Suit Defense.
 We successfully represented the City of Newark, NJ in defense of a federal citizen suit under the SDWA (and the associated Lead and Copper Rule) brought by NRDC after Newark allegedly exceeded the federal lead action limit on lead in drinking water in 2017.
 This precedent-setting settlement will shape future interpretation of the federal Lead and Copper Rule and likely ends environmental group efforts to duplicate throughout the country the legal claims brought to bear in Flint, MI.
 The American Lawyer recognized the B&D team as “Litigators of the Week” for this outcome.

 - Multi-District Groundwater Contamination and Product Liability Litigation.
-We serve as national counsel to a petroleum manufacturer in ongoing product liability litigation—involving the largest collection of groundwater contamination cases in the U.S.—related to the gasoline additive MTBE.
-Comprised of over 140 suits brought by states, municipalities, public water systems, and private well owners, including putative class action claims, B&D helped our client and the industry settle.
+We serve as national counsel for all of our client’s litigation related to the presence of the gasoline component MTBE in water supplies.
+To date, our work has included over 100 lawsuits brought by states, municipalities, public water systems, and private well owners, including putative class action claims, the majority of which B&D helped its client and the industry settle.
 There are currently three active cases brought by sovereign plaintiffs.
-The damages claimed by the various plaintiffs total billions of dollars.
+The damages claimed by the various plaintiffs total in the billions of dollars.

 - First Trial Focused on the Benefits and Safety of Recycling Biosolids.
 Following a two-week bench trial prosecuted by B&D, we secured a win for the City of Los Angeles, striking down a neighboring county’s biosolids ban on constitutional grounds.
 B&D previously had secured a preliminary injunction against the ban, affirmed on an interlocutory appeal, that allowed the farm to continue to use biosolids to grow crops.
 At trial, we presented numerous fact witnesses and scientific experts to establish the environmental benefits of applying biosolids to farmland.